Birmingham, USA | July 7 - 17, 2022

 How will I complete the training?

 Team training modules specific to your assignment may be delivered virtually and may require on-site training in June/early July.
+Sport volunteers will be required to attend in-person training prior to competition.

 Can I volunteer even if I do not live in Birmingham, USA?